doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 The **Distant Land** tab will be handled in the [Finish Line](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/FINISHLINE.md) section at the end of this guide.

 # Shaders
 The default MGE XE shaders are excellent, and this guide sticks with them.
 That said, there are a few tweaks we can enable to improve them.
 Note that shaders are, along with distant land, the most performance-intensive parts of the game.
-The shaders and settings I recommend look great
+The shaders and settings I recommend look great without impacting performance.

 ## Installing Shaders in MO2
 Download the following MGE XE shaders.
 Install these manually with MO2: